zelanko/sql-docs.fr-fr/docs/ado/reference/rds-api/invokeservice-rds.md

 #### <a name="parameters"></a>Paramètres
  *riid*

- [in] Identificateur de l’interface demandée.
+ [in] L’identificateur de l’interface demandée.

  *punkNotSoFunctionalInterface*